fanyu0709/SC1015-Miniproject/README.md

 #### New Method: Logistic Regression of Data

-Purpose: To analyze and model the relationship between various factors and gender in the context of suicide rates, and to understand how well a logistic regression model can predict gender based on these factors.
+Purpose: To analyze and model the relationship between various factors and gender in the context of suicide rates, and to understand how well a logistic regression model can predict gender of those likely to die by suicide
+- Able to provide more targeted support
+- Converts age into string type
+- Uses LabelEncoder & OneHotEncoder
+- Converts gender into numerical values 0 and 1

 Accuracy: 77.05%